 Well, guess what, I was interested!
 And from that day on I start following his work.
 Michael helps me to understand more things about productivity from many books and, most importantly, how to implement them in real-time situations to fit your needs.

 Michael provides valuable resources, can help you realize your potential and how to use them to your advantage!

 Productivity as a principle relates to being effective in processing and completing the things you have to do and to be efficient doing it!

-There are many definitions for productivity.
+There are many definitions of productivity.
 Here is a “mechanical” one that can point you in a certain direction:

 Productivity is an average measure of the efficiency of production.
 It can be expressed as the ratio of output to inputs used in the production process, i.e. output per unit of input.
 (Wikipedia: Productivity)

 This is A definition, but under no circumstances, that definition encompasses the whole concept of productivity.
 Because, at the end of the day, productivity relates to how YOU do something and what results you have.

 The problem with definitions, though, is that the most of them do not apply to you!
 Are general principles, cannot relate to what YOU are doing, and in no way can point you in a direction how to better the way to do things!
 Isn’t, right?